elastic/e2e-testing/e2e/_suites/fleet/README.md

    As the tests are running they will output the results in your terminal console.
 This will be quite verbose and you can ignore most of it until the tests finish.
 Then inspect at the output of the last play that ran and failed.
 On the contrary, you could use a different log level for the `OP_LOG_LEVEL` variable, being it possible to use `DEBUG`, `INFO (default)`, `WARN`, `ERROR`, `FATAL` as log levels.

-### Tests fail because the product could not be configured or run correctly

-This type of failure usually indicates that code for these tests itself needs to be changed.

-See the sections below on how to run the tests locally.

 ### One or more scenarios fail

 Check if the scenario has an annotation/tag supporting the test runner to filter the execution by that tag.
 Godog will run those scenarios.
 For more information about tags: https://github.com/cucumber/godog/#tags